Flow Motion Fit FAQs

 • "But I'm too [old, fat, weak, stiff, uncoordinated, etc.] to do aerial/pole/yoga!

 I’ve heard all the above excuses, and none of them are valid.
 It’s not easy being new at something, especially as an adult, but I promise you can do it!
-You may feel awkward at first, but everyone starts somewhere.
-Stick with it, show up consistently, and allow yourself to be new at something again.
+The cool thing about the aerial and pole community is that most of us started as adults!
+You may feel awkward at first, but stick with it, show up consistently, and allow yourself to be new and bad at something again.
 You will get stronger, more confident, and more capable over time.